csixteen/csixteen/README.md

 ### Hi, there!
 I'm Pedro. 👋
-#### I'm a Software Engineer experienced in Cloud Infrastructure, with a penchant for functional programming and biased towards automating everything.
+#### I'm a Software Engineer, Rust enthusiast and problem solver.
+I also have experience with cloud infrastructure, a penchant for functional programming and a bias towards automating everything.

 - 💶 `.rs`, `.scala`, `.py`, `.tf`, `.sh`, `.y(a)ml`, `K8s`, `GCP`, `Apache * (Kafka + Spark + Airflow)`
 - ❤️ `.rs`, `.hs`, `.lisp`, `.(s)ml`, :floppy_disk:, :space_invader: